-Reuters-21578: This is a very often used test set for text categorisation tasks.
-It contains 21578 Reuters News documents from 1987 [1][34].
+Reuters-21578: This is a very often used test set for text categorization tasks.
+It contains 21,578 Reuters News documents from 1987 [1][34].
 They were labeled manually by Reuters personnel.
-Labels belong to 5 different category classes, such as 'people', 'places' and 'topics'.
-The total number of categories is 672, but many of them occur only very rarely.
-Some documents belong to many different categories, others to only one, and some have no category.
-Over the past decade, there have been many efforts to clean the database up, and improve it for use in scientific research.
+Labels belong to 5 different category classes, including people, places, and topics.
+The total number of categories is 672, but many of them occur very rarely.
+Some documents belong to many different categories, others belong to only one category, and some have no category.
+Over the past decade, there have been many efforts to clean the database up and improve it for use in scientific research.
 In this paper, we use a Reuters transcribed subset data set.
 This dataset is created by reading out 200 files from the 10 largest Reuters classes and using an automatic speech recognition system to create corresponding transcriptions.
-Researchers often use this data set for classification experiment instead of original Reuters data set.
-Detailed corpus data is as follows:
+Researchers often use this data set for classification experiments instead of the original Reuters data set.
+Detailed corpus data follows.

 (http://archive.ics.uci.edu/ml/datasets/Reuters+Transcribed+Subset)